 - Swivel Chairs – These chairs offer optimal comfort and a 360-degree view without moving your chair but tend to be more expensive.

-- Pros: Great for long conversation and comfortable, easy to relax
+- Pros: Great for long conversations and comfortable; easy to relax

 - Cons: Takes up more space (ideal for table ends)

 - Side Chairs – The most basic dining chair, side chairs provide diners with the easiest entry and exit.
-Sitting into a side chair doesn’t require anyone else to move.
+Sitting in a side chair doesn’t require anyone else to move.

-- Pros: Space saving (stretch your 6 seat table to 8 by using side chairs on either side of the table)
+- Pros: Space-saving (stretch your six-seat table to eight by using side chairs on either side of the table)

 - Cons: No place to rest your arms

-- Arm Chairs – Arm chairs include an arm rest so you can enjoy your drink or kick back and relax.
+- Arm Chairs – Arm chairs include armrests so you can enjoy your drink or kick back and relax.

-- Pros: Great for long conversation, comfortable, easy to relax
+- Pros: Great for long conversations, comfortable, easy to relax

 - Cons: Could feel restricting side to side